In Between The River

 After the next move, Katie participates in sports to get back at Kyle who ignores her for his new friends.
 Donald and Judy attend Katie’s games and become fans, which makes Kyle feel left out.
 Finally, Donald takes Kyle on a camping trip but when they return, Kyle becomes moody and avoids everyone.
 Katie tries to find out why but Kyle shuts her out.
 Donald tells Katie that Kyle’s in a rebellious puberty phase so Katie focuses on sports and she finds her niche until Donald talks them into moving again.

-Katie leaves for college to get away from the city.
+Katie leaves for college to get away from the city and unsuccessfully tries to pledge a sorority, yet finds a new friend in her roommate Greta who tells Katie she is on the spectrum like her sister.
+Katie does not believe it and excuses her personality on creative style.
 Shortly after that, Donald is severely beaten after cruising a young gang oriented male.
 (Katie and Judy think it's a mugging).
-While Judy finalizes Donald's removal from life support, Kyle tells Katie that Donald sexually abused him at the camping trip and that he is a pedofile.
+While Judy finalizes Donald's removal from life support, Kyle tells Katie that Donald sexually abused him at the camping trip and that he is a pedophile.
 Katie wants to tell Judy, but Kyle makes her promise not to.

 Judy, Kyle and Katie, gather again a few weeks after Donald's funeral for a remembrance Christmas that goes wrong when Judy asks them why they were acting strange after the funeral.
 Unable to lie to her mother, Katie breaks her promise and tells Judy everything.
-The truth does not set them free and Katie leaves.
-Kyle supports Katie going back to college early.
-Katie departs, Kyle goes to his room and Judy breaks when the obvious sinks in.
-Feeling bad about brushing Kyle off, Judy goes to his room to apologize...just as she is about to knock the sound of a gun finishes the scene.
+The truth sets moments of denial and acceptance on all sides.
+Katie wants to run out of the emotional situation and almost does.
+In her car, Kyle waves goodbye then shuts the door.
+Remembering what Greta said about her sister having to push through certain situations, Katie returns to comfort her mother and tries to connect with Kyle who remains in his room..

 Show More